KAMBALENGUNUNU/AdSmart-Contracts/README.md

 - Solidity documentation and community for providing the resources to learn and build secure smart contracts.
 - Remix IDE for offering an easy-to-use platform for developing and testing Solidity contracts.

+---

+This project aims to provide a more transparent, secure, and cost-effective way to manage digital advertising campaigns.
+By eliminating intermediaries and automating payments, it empowers both advertisers and publishers in the digital marketing ecosystem.